Alfred Hitchcock's unrealized projects: The Three Hostages

-Frenzy (a.k.a.
-Kaleidoscope) (1964–1967)
+Kaleidoscope

-Although Hitchcock made a film called Frenzy in 1972, that film's title and some plot points came from an idea Hitchcock had a few years earlier for a prequel to Shadow of a Doubt.
+Although Hitchcock made a film called Frenzy (1972), plot points came from an idea Hitchcock had a few years earlier for a prequel to Shadow of a Doubt (1943).
 Hitchcock approached many writers including Samuel Taylor, Alec Coppel, and Psycho writer Robert Bloch, but in the end engaged an old friend, Benn Levy to flesh out his sketchy idea.

-The story (inspired by English serial killers Neville Heath and John George Haigh) would have revolved around a young, handsome bodybuilder who lures young women to their deaths, a version of the character known as 'Merry Widow Murderer' in Shadow of a Doubt.
+The story (inspired by English serial killers Neville Heath and John George Haigh) would have revolved around a young, handsome bodybuilder who lures young women to their deaths, a version of the character known as "Merry Widow Murderer" in Shadow of a Doubt.
 The New York police set a trap for him, with a policewoman posing as a potential victim.
 The script was based around three crescendos dictated by Hitchcock: the first was a murder by a waterfall; the second murder would take place on a mothballed warship; and the finale, which would take place at an oil refinery with brightly colored drums.

 Hitchcock showed his script to his friend François Truffaut.
 Though Truffaut admired the script, he felt uneasy about its relentless sex and violence.
 Unlike Psycho, these elements would not be hidden behind the respectable veneer of murder mystery and psychological suspense, and the killer would be the main character, the hero, the eyes of the audience.

 Universal vetoed the film, despite Hitchcock's assurances that he would make the film for under $1 million with a cast of unknowns, although David Hemmings, Robert Redford, and Michael Caine had all been suggested as leads.
 The film — alternatively known as Frenzy or the more sixties-esque Kaleidoscope — was not made.

-Test footage from this project can be viewed here and is included in the 1999 TV documentaries Dial H For Hitchcock: The Genius Behind the Showman (Encore) and Reputations: Alfred Hitchcock (A&E/BBC Two).
+Test footage from this project can be viewed here and is included in the 1999 TV documentaries Dial H For Hitchcock: The Genius Behind the Showman and Reputations: Alfred Hitchcock.

 R.R.R.R.
-(1965)

-Hitchcock approached Italian comedy-thriller writers Agenore Incrocci and Furio Scarpelli (Age & Scarpelli), writers of Big Deal on Madonna Street, to write a screenplay around an original idea Hitchcock had carried in his head since the late 1930s.
+Hitchcock approached Italian comedy-thriller writers Agenore Incrocci and Furio Scarpelli (Age & Scarpelli), writers of Big Deal on Madonna Street (1958), to write a screenplay around an original idea Hitchcock had carried in his head since the late 1930s.
 A New York City hotel is run by an Italian immigrant who is unaware that his family are using the hotel as cover for crimes, including the theft of a valuable coin from a guest of the hotel.
 (R.R.R.R. is the highest value of coin.)

 The Italian screenwriters struggled with the story, and were not helped by the language barrier.
 Universal Pictures were not keen on the idea and persuaded Hitchcock to move on to something else.